Skip to content

 • Perfect for any spiritual environment, this exquisitely carved Ganesh murti captures the fine features and elegant pose of Ganesha.

-• This Vinayagar statue with Arch radiates tranquility and happiness and is a captivating center point in any room because of its exquisite craftsmanship and brilliant colors.
+• This Vinayagar statue with Arch radiates tranquility and happiness and is a captivating center point in any room because of its exquisite craftsmanship and brilliant golden hue.

 • This Ganesha statue represents good fortune and fresh starts, making it the perfect gift for festivals, housewarming celebrations, or other special occasions.